Education

 In November 2014, while cycling to her fitness centre, Dr Ferroni was killed, being hit by a driver who was looking at her telephone rather than the road in front of her.

-The Paola Ferroni Education Scholarship has been established to honour Paola's work and her philosophy.
-The scholarships support the education of girls and women in order to provide them with the capacity to make independent decisions, find safe and meaningful employment and become educators to their family and beyond.
+The Paola Ferroni Education Scholarship was established to honour Paola's work and her philosophy.
+The scholarships support the education of young women in order to provide them with the capacity to make independent decisions, find safe and meaningful employment and become educators to their family and beyond.

-Please look here if you would like to donate to the Paola Ferroni Education Scholarship fund.
+Please donate to the Paola Ferroni Education Scholarship fund.